Skip to main content

 Look into the City or Town Around Campus

 The town your school is in can make or break your college experience.
-The surrounding people, activities, and businesses will provide you networking opportunities, outlets for fun, and possible jobs.
+The surrounding people, activities, and businesses will provide you with networking opportunities, outlets for fun, and job possibilities.
 Is there adequate public transportation if you don’t have a car?
 Are there parks if you enjoy exercise?
 Are there plenty of opportunities to get a job?
 All of these are important factors to consider when choosing your school.

 What Are Your Chances of Acceptance at the Ivies?

 The Ivies are reach schools for most people, and that’s okay!
-In fact, we recommend at least eight schools on your list—two reaches, four target, and two safeties.
+In fact, we recommend at least eight schools on your list: two reaches, four targets, and two safeties.
 Want to know your chances of acceptance to each of these schools?

 Sign up for your free CollegeVine account and gain access to our chancing engine.
 We use GPA, test scores, extracurriculars, and other data to predict your odds of acceptance at hundreds of schools across the US.
 We’ll also show you how you stack up against other applicants and give suggestions on improving your profile.